List of The Owl House episodes: Episodes

+Pilot (2017)

+During the series' initial development, an animatic pilot episode was created alongside an animated "Next Time On" promo reel.
+Many elements from this pilot were later reused and reworked into the series' first episode, "A Lying Witch and a Warden".
+A complete version of the "Next Time On" was leaked online in February 2023, while the pilot was leaked online in April 2024.

 Season 1 (2020)

 The first letters of the episode titles for this season spell out, "A WITCH LOSES A TRUE WAY".

 Season 2 (2021–22)

 The first letters of the episode titles for this season spell out, "SEEK THE KEY FEAR THE LOCK".

 Season 3 (2022–23)

-The first word of the episode titles for this season spell out, "Thanks For Watching".
+The first words of the episode titles for this season spell out, "Thanks For Watching".